borisdev/research/tune-chatgpt/README.md

-# How ChatGPT will revamp your company's machine learning text classification project
+# ChatGPT will restructure ML text classification projects

 TLDR: If your text classification AI feature is stuck, consider pausing your project and making a PoC based on fine-tuning ChatGPT.